 It is acknowledged that use of secure hardware components might not be common in current OT networks, and their introduction might seem like a challenge.
-As described in the following sub-section, there are initiatives to encourage the integration of secure hardware components into OT networks where they potentially interact not only with 5G systems but also with other networking and security technologies, such as OPC UA.
+As described in the following sub-section, there are initiatives to encourage the integration of secure hardware components into OT networks where they potentially interact not only with 5G systems but also with other networking and security technologies, such as OPC UA secure credential storage and processing for a significant time in mobile communication networks.
+The use of secure hardware components by industrial communication protocols does not have such a long history but is clearly gaining momentum.
+With increasing connectivity and the introduction of new communication protocols, such as OPC UA, message security and device authentication have become more and more important.
+The level of protection afforded to keys and credentials is directly linked to the 5G system's level of security.
+The use of a secure hardware component is therefore advisable for industrial communication protocols as well.